Tuesday, 16 December 2008

 What can you Write in 128 Bytes?

 In contrast to the ever increasing memory available, a number of programmers are choosing to demonstrate their coding prowess by squeezing as much as possible into an incredibly tiny program.
-It has become a popular passtime to code an impessive graphical display in either 128 or 256 bytes.
+It has become a popular pastime to code an impressive graphical display in either 128 or 256 bytes.

 Before zooming off to try this for yourself, why not check out some of the competition?
 Five of the best are listed below, and also my own contribution.